 - It’s not as good as others for people with shaky hands (better than most cheaper units though).

 Overall, if you want the best possible laser rangefinder that won’t break the bank, this will be for you.
-Check the price on Amazon.
+No products found..
 Here’s a demo video:

 If you’re in the market for a new rangefinder or GPS and don’t want to spend a fortune, these 3 will be for you.
 They aren’t perfect by any means but they’re a lot better than others in their price range.
 They’ll help you figure out all the basic info you’d need on the course.
 Crushing it 20 yards over the green on knockin it 20 yards short should never be an issue again.